 The Value of a Contract is the total value over the whole potential duration of the contract including any possible extension to the term of the contract.
 Where the duration is uncertain a minimum of four years shall be assumed.
+The value of a framework agreement is the value of all the potential call offs that may be made by all contracting bodies permitted to use the framework.
 The value of a concession is the total potential gross income or other assessment of value to the contracting parties.
-If in doubt, Officers must seek the advice of the Chief Finance Officer.
+If in doubt, Officers must seek the advice of the Director of Finance.